-Once processed, these snacks are delivered to the 12 Madison elementary schools participating in the USDA Fresh Fruit and Vegetable Program.
+Once processed, these snacks are delivered to Madison elementary schools, most of which fund the program through the USDA Fresh Fruit and Vegetable Program.
 Kids and teachers love the snacks, and farmers love knowing their hard work is providing healthy snacks for children.

-"The snack program brings out so many smiles and good vibes at [our] school.
+"The snack program brings out so many smiles and good vibes at Allis school.
 Thanks for all you do to make this wonderful program so successful in Madison."

 Carol Troyer-Shank, Allis Elementary

-Each week, the snack is accompanied by our educational Snack Bite materials, which provide nutritional and agricultural information about the snacks for teachers to pass on to their students.
-Children learn about the farmers that grew their snack and make connections between their food and the land it comes from.
+Each week, the snack is accompanied by our educational Snack Bite publication, which provides nutritional and agricultural information about the snacks for teachers to share with their students.
+Children learn about the farmers that grew the snack and make connections between their food and the land it comes from.
+Snack Bites also include classroom tasting tips and are provided in both English and Spanish.
 See example Snack Bites on the Farm to School Resources page.

 During the 2014 - 2015 school year the Farm to School team processed a variety of local fruits and vegetables from over 15 local farms to serve students local snacks for 33 weeks.
 Each week an average of 900 pounds of fresh produce was trimmed, sliced, cleaned, weighed, packaged and labeled for delivery to 13 elementary schools.
 Over the course of the school year, students at these schools tried 17 different local fruits and vegetables!